Cultivate Church surprises family with renovated home - Shelby County Reporter

 Surprised by members of Cultivate Church, Morgan and her mother walked into a newly-renovated home as part of a community service outreach program through the church.

-Megan Ruff, who initiated the project, said that she has been overwhelmed by the community support throughout the months leading up the renovation.
+Megan Ruff, who initiated the project, said that she has been overwhelmed by the community support throughout the months leading up to the renovation.

 “I hope the family and all of Shelby County will see the love of Jesus through this, and I’m very thankful and grateful for everybody who put hands in this project with time and effort, and everything that the community did to rally around this family and just show them that they are loved,” Ruff said.